-Tsutomu Ohshima is the founder of Shotokan Karate of America (SKA), and is also recognized as chief instructor of many other international Shotokan organizations.
+Tsutomu Ohshima is the founder of Shotokan Karate of America (SKA), and many other international Shotokan organizations.
 Mr. Ohshima’s branch of the Shotokan world has become known as Shotokan Ohshima Karate.

 Mr. Ohshima was born on August 6, 1930, and by the age of five had already entered the disciplined and rigorous world of Japanese martial arts.
 Practicing daily, he pursued sumo wrestling from the age of five until he was fifteen; kendo (Japanese sword fighting) from the ages of eight to fifteen, and judo from the ages of nine to thirteen.